hmsgobrr/cowductivity/README.md

 ## How it works

-Blocks off youtube by redirecting it to a website that insults you for trying to procrastinate.
+Blocks off youtube by redirecting you to a page which insults you for trying to procrastinate.